BTLove100/CUMSDS-Projects/README.md

-# Project for CUMSDS 5301 data science class
+# Projects for CUMSDS Program